 What is Panic Disorder?

-A. Both (1) and (2): (1) recurrent unexpected panic attacks (2) at least one of the attacks has been followed by 1 month (or more) of the following: (a) persistent concern about having additional attacks (b) worry about the implications of the attack or its consequences (e.g., loosing control, having a heart attack, "going crazy") (c) a significant change in behavior related to the attacks.
+Panic Disorder is characterized by recurrent unexpected panic attacks and a persistent concern about having additional attacks.
+Individuals suffering from panic typically worry about the implications of the attack or its consequences (e.g., losing control, having a heart attack, “going crazy”) and alter their behavior related to the fear of experiencing another attack.

 Many people with panic disorder feel depressed.
 Fatigue and feeling that life is too stressful is also common.
 Some of those with panic disorder may be prone to self-medicating with drugs or alcohol.
 This may provide temporary relief but in the long run will usually make the condition worse.
 It has also been found that for some using a substance, marijuana for instance, can trigger the onset of panic disorder.